 For the second level of analysis, we compared predictions based on the QSPR predicted values with actual tissue concentration vs. time data.
 We evaluated based upon 83 chemicals as described above.
 All predicted values are used with the HTTK PBTK model to make predictions.
 We bracket model performance in three ways: First, we use the HTTK PBTK model with the actual in vitro measured values.
 In subsequent figures this is labeled as “HTTK-InVitro”.
-Next, for a best-case performance, we use empirical (one or two compartment toxicokinetic model) fits to the data themselves, labelled as “FitsToData”.
-The one and two compartment models are simpler than the high throughput PBTK model used for all other scenarios, but because they have been optimized to the evaluation data they are expected to outperform the other approaches here.
+Next, for a best-case performance, we use empirical (one or two compartment toxicokinetic model) fits to the in vivo data , labelled as “FitsToData”.
+The one and two compartment models are simpler than the high throughput PBTK model used for all other scenarios, but because they have been optimized to the in vivo evaluation data they are expected to outperform the other approaches here.
 Finally, for worst case performance we use y-randomization so that the measured values for the 83 chemicals are scrambled and assigned to the incorrect chemicals, labelled “HTTK-YRandom”.

 Figure 4 shows the full predicted time-courses for each set of model predictions as well as the actual in vitro data and empirical model fits.
 The PBTK model generally underpredicted the in vivo data, both when used with in vitro-measured parameters (mean RPE -0.71) and with the QSPR-predict values (MRPE for -0.66 for ADMET, -0.74 for Dawson, -0.80 for Pradeep, and -0.67 for OPERA).